jobrouter/typo3-connector/Documentation/Introduction/Index.rst

 ============

 `JobRouter®`_ is a scalable digitalisation platform which links processes, data and documents.
-The TYPO3 extension `TYPO3 JobRouter Connector`_ links TYPO3 with the JobRouter® platform.
+The TYPO3 extension "TYPO3 JobRouter Connector" links TYPO3 with the JobRouter® platform.